Can my child attend Ho‘omāka‘ika‘i if we live in the continental U.S. or an International location?

 Can I use my mobile device to complete the online application?

 ʻAe.
-Admissions Online Application can be completed on a mobile device but is not recommended.
+The admissions application can be completed on a mobile device.

 What if I don't have a computer to complete my application?

 Kamehameha Resource Centers have computers available to use for application completion & submission.